apnadkarni/blt/man/sftp.rst

   Returns a decimal string giving the time at which file name was last modified.
 If *time* is specified, it is a modification time to set for the file.
 The time is measured in the standard POSIX fashion as seconds from a fixed starting time (often January 1, 1970).
-If the file does not exist or its modified time cannot be queried or set then an error is generated.
+It's an error if the file does not exist on the server or its modified time cannot be queried.

 *sftpName* **normalize** *path*
   Returns a unique normalized path representation for *path*.